 - Through the Pandemic Market Volatility Assistance Program (PMVAP), USDA will provide more than $350 million in pandemic assistance payments to dairy farmers who received a lower value due to market abnormalities caused by the pandemic and ensuing Federal policies.
 Payments will reimburse qualified dairy farmers for 80% of the revenue difference per month based on an annual production of up to 5 million pounds of milk marketed and on fluid milk sales from July through December 2020.
 USDA’s Agricultural Marketing Service will contact eligible handlers and cooperatives to notify them of the opportunity to participate in the program.
 Visit ams.usda.gov/services/pandemic-market-volatility-assistance-program to learn more.

 - The Pandemic Response and Safety (PRS) Grant Program and the Seafood Processors Pandemic Response and Safety (Seafood PRS) Block Grant Program will provide approximately $700 million in assistance to small scale specialty crop producers and processors, shellfish, aquaculture and other select producers, meat and other processors, distributors, farmers markets, seafood facilities, and processing vessels impacted by the coronavirus pandemic.
-USDA’s Agricultural Marketing Service has released grant forecasts to help potential applicants determine their eligibility and prepare to apply for funding.
+USDA’s Agricultural Marketing Service has announced a Request for Applications (RFA) for PRS and encourages eligible entities to apply now for funds.
+Applications must be submitted electronically through the grant portal at usda-prs.grantsolutions.gov/usda by 11:59 p.m. eastern on Monday, November 22, 2021.
 Access the PRS grant portal at usda-prs.grantsolutions.gov and the SPRS grant forecast here to learn more.

 - The Pandemic Cover Crop Program (PCCP) provided premium support to producers who insured their spring crop with most insurance policies and planted a qualifying cover crop during the 2021 crop year.
 USDA allocated approximately $20 million to support this program.